Litigation & Arbitration

-Marc A. Sittenreich is an Associate at Garfunkel Wild, P.C., which he joined in 2014.
+Marc A. Sittenreich is a Partner at Garfunkel Wild, P.C., which he joined in 2014.
 He is a member of the Litigation and Arbitration Group.
 Mr. Sittenreich represents clients in a variety of matters in federal and state courts, including commercial, health care, civil rights, employment, and environmental cases.

 Mr. Sittenreich has particular experience litigating payment disputes between health care providers and insurers and other third-party payers, including issues under ERISA and the Affordable Care Act.
 In addition, Mr. Sittenreich has represented multiple hospitals and other entities in discrimination lawsuits under the Americans with Disabilities Act, the federal Rehabilitation Act, and corresponding state and local law.
 In August 2019, he served on a trial team that won a complete defense verdict on behalf of a New York City hospital in the United States District Court for the Eastern District of New York against four deaf patients alleging discrimination under federal, state, and city law.
 Mr. Sittenreich also appears on behalf of hospitals at hearings under the New York Mental Hygiene Law.

 Prior to joining the firm, Mr. Sittenreich was an attorney in the Health Care Division of the Federal Trade Commission’s Bureau of Competition, where he worked on antitrust investigations in the pharmaceutical industry.
 He began his career as a law clerk to the Honorable Carolyn E. Demarest, Presiding Justice of the Kings County Commercial Division of the New York State Supreme Court.